washingtonstateuniversity/WSUWP-Content-Visibility/README.md

 ## User Verification

-When an authenticated user attempts to view a private post, the `user_in_content_visibility_groups` filter fires to determine if the user is a member of an assigned group. `false` is assigned by default, but a plugin can filter this to `true`.
+When an authenticated user attempts to view a private post, the `user_in_content_visibility_groups` filter fires to determine if the user is a member of an assigned group.

 The user and a list of group IDs assigned as viewers to the post will be passed to the filter to help in determining view access.